alvinngow/is434-G6-SCS/README.md

 # Social Analytics (IS434) - G2, Group 6

 We are `Project R.A.V.I.N` - Raising Awareness on Vulnerabilities of those In Need Vulnerabilities faced by children, youths and families in need.
-We aim to tackle the lack of engagement and social media presence with The Children's Society audience using test and network analysis.
+We aim to tackle the lack of engagement and social media presence with The Children's Society audience using text and network analysis.

 ## Final Deliverables